-The Trust was also instrumental in having the website www.dtea-alumni.org created for the alumni to register and interact with each other..
+The Trust’s website www.dtea-alumni.org enables the alumni to register and interact with each other..
 The registration on the website is open to all.
 In fact, the Trust strongly urges all alumni to register on the website.
 The Trust is not like any association that would require a person to pay to become a member There is no membership fee or any mandatory contribution that an individual has to make to the Trust.
 It is just to have as complete an alumni database as possible at one place, to keep in touch with one’s friends and to know what they are doing.
 The website also aims to provide information of events/get-togethers by various batches, newsletters from time to time, a list of achievers – to feel proud about our alma mater, the contact details of Teachers for the alumnus to contact them easily.